 2020 has shined a light on remote working like no year before.
-Teams all over the world transitioned to working from home in the matter of days, and research points to the shift being a permanent one.
+Teams all over the world transitioned to working from home in a matter of days, and research points to the shift being a permanent one.
 A recent Gartner poll shows that 48% of employees will continue to work remotely at least part of the time after COVID-19 (compared to 30% prior to the pandemic).

 With so many organizations having to move to a remote model overnight, business owners are just now coming up for air after establishing the critical competencies mandatory to running an operation from home.
 With digital collaboration tools and new standard operating procedures in place, it’s now time to assess the employee experience your business provides as you move to a long-term remote model.